Information About VRRP

 Because the virtual IP address uses the IP address of the physical Ethernet interface of Router A, Router A is the primary (also known as the IP address owner).
 As the primary, Router A owns the virtual IP address of the VRRP group router and forwards packets that are sent to this IP address.
-Clients 1 through 3 are configured with the default gateway IP address of 10.0.0.1.
+Clients 1—3 are configured with the default gateway IP address of 10.0.0.1.

 Routers B and C function as backups.
 If the primary fails, the backup router with the highest priority becomes the primary and takes over the virtual IP address to provide uninterrupted service for the LAN hosts.
 When router A recovers, it becomes the router primary again.
 For more information, see the “VRRP Router Priority and Preemption” section.

-Packets that are received on a routed port that is destined for the VRRP virtual IP address terminate on the local router, regardless of whether that router is the primary VRRP router or a backup VRRP router.
+Packets that are received on a routed port destined for the VRRP virtual IP address terminate on the local router, regardless of whether that router is the primary VRRP router or a backup VRRP router.
 This includes ping and telnet traffic.
-Packets received on a Layer 2 (VLAN) interface destined for the VRRP virtual IP address will terminate on the primary router.
+Packets received on a Layer 2 (VLAN) interface destined for the VRRP virtual IP address terminate on the primary router.

 The benefits of VRRP are as follows: